affinda/affinda-python/docs/models.md

 the workspace.
 Visibility "private" means only people explicitly added can access the workspace.
 Known values are: "organization", "private".
 - `collections`:
+- `document_types`: Document types associated with this workspace.
 - `reject_invalid_documents`: If true, the uploaded document will be rejected if it's of the wrong document type, or if its document type cannot be determined.
 No credits will be consumed.